singhrahulnet/singhrahulnet/README.md

 - 👋 Hi, I’m Rahul
-- 👀 I’m passionate about clean, crisp and testable Code
+- 👀 I’m passionate about clean, lucid and testable code
 - 📫 How to reach me ...You have found me already

 <!---